 Yesterday was an important day.
 My meeting with the nutritionist was very instructive.
 I think we have a plan to keep my weight up.
 But I did also find out some sobering information from her as well.

 First of all, I just think it's really cool that my radiation oncologist has not one, but two nutritionists working in his office, just to help his patients with their nutrition.
 Not my medical oncologist, whom I see for most of my treatment, but the radiation oncologist that I've only talked to twice.
 I'm not even sure I'll go for radiation treatment.
 If I do, it will be down the road.
 But based only on two consultations, and knowing I may never allow him to treat me, he still wants me to consult with a nutritionist in his office to make sure I don't waste away to nothing.
 Maybe that's standard procedure, but I'm almost touched by this free service that could make all the difference for me.

 As I mentioned yesterday, my weight had increased by one pound, from 120 the past 3 or 4 days to 121.
 120 for a few days in a row was a wake up call for me.
 I don't want to fall below that weight if I can help it.
-The nutritionist, an attractive young woman in her 30's, (always a bonus) said that my diet is actually very good.
+The nutritionist, a young woman I'll call Katie, (not her real name) said that my diet is actually very good.
 She said I eat "mindfully," which is what they want.
 I just need to add some calories in a way that works for me.